 |Herb Seeds - 'Arugula' Be the first one to write a review|

-Herb Description: Arugula, an herb from the mustard family, comes from the Mediterranean region.
+About Arugula: Arugula, an herb from the mustard family, comes from the Mediterranean region.
 Its leaves have a peppery, mustard like flavor, and are high in vitamins A and C as well as being a good source of iron.
 Aphrodisiac potions containing the oil of the arugula seed were common for centuries; oil of arugula also provided an excellent flavoring.
 Part of a typical Roman meal was to offer a salad of greens featuring arugula, and vendors in 14th century Florence sold these greens as a topping on toasted bread.
 Arugula is now grown in most parts of the world, though Italian cuisine features it most popularly; it is typically used in fresh green salads, in pesto, or lightly sauteed.

 Write a review | No reviews for this product.